Denise Lewis: Honours, awards and recognition

-In 2000, she was also presented with the Freedom of the City of Wolverhampton.
-In 2010, Lewis was inducted into the Wolverhampton Sporting Hall of Fame, while in 2011, she was then inducted into the England Athletics Hall of Fame.
-In 2013, Lewis was honoured at the annual Wolverhampton Famous Sons & Daughters Awards ceremony.
-In 2014, she was presented with an honorary degree from the University of Wolverhampton.
+In 2000, Lewis was also presented with the Freedom of the City of the Wolverhampton.
+Lewis, in 2013, was honoured at the annual Wolverhampton Famous Sons & Daughters Awards ceremony, and in 2014, was presented with an honorary degree from the University of Wolverhampton.
+She was also inducted into the Wolverhampton Sporting Hall of Fame in 2010, followed by the England Athletics Hall of Fame in 2011.

-With Dame Kelly Holmes, Christine Ohuruogu and Paula Radcliffe, Lewis enjoys acclamation as one of the "golden girls" of British athletics and, in 1998 and 2000 has been runner up in the BBC Sports Personality of the Year.
-In 2003, Lewis was put forward as a candidate in the BBC Midlands great midlander of all-time award but lost out to eventual winner Reginald Mitchell the inventor of the Supermarine Spitfire.
+With Dame Kelly Holmes, Christine Ohuruogu and Paula Radcliffe, Lewis enjoys acclamation as one of the "golden girls" of British athletics and, in 1998 and 2000, was runner-up in the BBC Sports Personality of the Year.
+In 2003, Lewis was put forward as a candidate in the BBC Midlands great Midlander of all-time award but lost to the eventual winner, Reginald Mitchell, the inventor of the Supermarine Spitfire.

-Lewis was voted "Sportswoman of the Year" by the Sports Journalists' Association (SJA) in 1997, 1998 and 2000, a joint-record three times, while also being named as runner up in 1996.
+Lewis was voted "Sportswoman of the Year" three times by the Sports Journalists' Association (SJA), in 1997, 1998 and 2000, at that time a joint-record.
+She was also runner up in 1996.
 She was selected as "Female Athlete of the Year" by the British Athletics Writers' Association (BAWA) four times, in 1996, 1997, 1998, and 2000.
 Lewis won the Sunday Times "Sportswoman of the Year" a record three times, in 1994, 1998 and 2000.

 At the inaugural British Ethnic Diversity Sports Awards (BEDSA) in 2015, Lewis became the first recipient of the Lifetime Achievement Award.
+She was rated as the Most Inspirational Sportswoman of 1998 and 2000 by Women's Health.